 (Plugin Sniper – Find out what plugins a WordPress site is using)

 Plugin Sniper lets you find out what plugins a WordPress site is using.
 This is a useful tool if you want to know what WordPress plugins are being used by your competitors.

 Plugin Sniper is also a useful tool for researching what kinds of plugins businesses in certain niches are using …

 (Search WordPress sites by categories and location)

-To download or learn more about Plugin Sniper, go here:
+To download or learn more about Plugin Sniper, visit the site below:

-I hope you have found this tutorial useful.
+We hope that you have found the above tutorial useful.